 If an entity can be identified by more than one form variant access points can be recorded.
-These access points help guide library users to the authorized access point in search and retrieval.
+These access points guide library users to the authorized access point in search and retrieval.
 RDA provides instruction for when and how to record variant access points for the various authority entity types.
 For example, resources authored by or about English playwright, poet, and actor William Shakespeare can manifest spelling variation in his last name (i.e. Shakespear vs. Shakespeare) as well as variation in non-English language resources.
-Capturing these variations in variant access points leads patrons to the authorized access point whether or not they know the form recorded in the authorized access point.
+Corporate bodies can also be known by various forms.
+For example, if “J.P.
+Morgan Chase and Co.” is used as the authorized access point for this international bank, variant access points could be recorded for “JPMorgan Chase Bank” and “Chase Bank” so that a user would find the access point used to describe information resources about or by this bank.
+Variant access points can also be recorded for works.
+For example, J. R. R. Tolkien wrote a work called “The Hobbit, or There and Back Again.”
+If the authorized access point for this work was established as “Tolkien, J. R. R. (John Ronald Reuel), 1892-1973.
+Hobbit”, a variant access point could be created for the fuller title: Tolkien, J. R. R. (John Ronald Reuel), 1892-1973.
+Hobbit, or, There and back again.”

 Related Access Points

 Each entity represented by their authorized access point can have relationships with other entities and their authorized access points.
 Guidelines in RDA help catalogers determine when and how to record these relationships.
-For example, in the Library of Congress name authority file the English progressive rock band Yes has an authorized access point of “Yes (Musical group)”.
-The authority record for this band includes a related access point for the original lead singer of the group “Anderson, Jon, 1944-”.
-Conversely, the authority record for “Anderson, Jon, 1944-” contains a related access point relating them to the band “Yes (Musical group)”.
+For example, consider the authorized access point of “Yes (Musical group)” for the English progressive rock band Yes.
+The authority record for this band could include a related access point for the original lead singer of the group “Anderson, Jon, 1944-”.
+Conversely, an authority record for “Anderson, Jon, 1944-” could contain a related access point relating him to the band “Yes (Musical group)”.
+Related access points can also be used to show pseudonyms used by a person.
+For example, an authority record for the murder mystery author Agatha Christie with the authorized access point “Christie, Agatha, 1890-1976” could contain a related access point to her pseudonym Mary Westmacott in the following form: “Westmacott, Mary, 1890-1976”.
+Searching for resources by “Christie, Agatha, 1890-1976” would also direct patrons to search for other works authored under “Westmacott, Mary, 1890-1976”.

 Associated Attributes

 In addition to the authorized access point, variant access point, and related access points, entities can have additional attributes that help differentiate similar entities.
-RDA specifies what attributes can be recorded when known and when to use those attributes in helping distinguish an entity from another in an access point.
-Related attributes can include associated dates, associated place, address, field of activity, occupation, associated group, and fuller form of name.
-For example, an name authority record for “Savage, C. R. (Charles Roscoe), 1832-1909” includes their birth date (1832), death date (1909), and fuller form of their name (Charles Roscoe).
-It also includes attributes showing they were associated with Utah and worked as a photographer.
+RDA and other standards specify what attributes can be recorded when known and when to use those attributes in helping distinguish an entity from another in an access point.
+Related attributes can include associated dates, fuller form of name, associated place, occupation, associated group, type of corporate body, creator and audience characteristics, or form of work.
+For example, a name authority record for “Savage, C. R. (Charles Roscoe), 1832-1909” includes his birth date (1832), death date (1909), and fuller form of his name (Charles Roscoe).
+It also includes attributes showing he was associated with Utah and worked as a photographer.
+An authority record for the city Seattle, (Wash.)” could include an attribute describing the type of jurisdiction using the term “Cities and towns”.
+An authority record for the series of important classic and contemporary films “Criterion collection” could include attributes showing the form of the series (e.g. “Series (Publications)” and “Monographic series”).

 Source Information